OrlandoMatteo/Corsi/DataMining/model_evaluation.md

 different importance (i.e medical cases).
 In this cases the right approach is to evaluate separately for each class  with:

-$$Recall=Number of of objects correctly assigned to C/ Number of objects belonging to C$$
+$`Recall=Number of of objects correctly assigned to C/ Number of objects belonging to C`$

 $$Precision(p)=Number of objects correcly assigned to C/Number of objects assigned to C$$